scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # Configuration I Have Added

-There is a new section in OpenSim.ini.example for LibLSLCC related settings called [LibLSLCC]. currently the only option is for turning extended compiler warnings on and off:
+There is a new section in OpenSim.ini.example for LibLSLCC related settings called [LibLSLCC]:

 	[LibLSLCC]
-		; Disable or enable LibLSLCC extended compiler warnings.
+		;; Disable or enable LibLSLCC extended compiler warnings.
-		; This is set to true by default, but you can set it to false if you think ; LibLSLCC's extended warnings are too pedantic.
+		;; This is set to true by default, but you can set it to false if you think ;; LibLSLCC's extended warnings are too pedantic.
-		;
+		;;
-		; In the future I will probably implement warning codes that can be disabled ; selectively from this configuration file.
+		;; In the future I will probably implement warning codes that can be disabled ;; selectively from this configuration file.
+		;;
-		EnableCompilerWarnings = true
+		;  EnableCompilerWarnings = true

+		;; Allows you to turn automatic class generation for CSharp ;; scripts on and off when uploading CSharp directly to the LibLSLCC compiler.
+		;; This setting only meaningful if you have CSharp scripting enabled and are ;; using LibLSLCC as your compiler.
+		;;
+		;; This is for advanced users who know how to completely define ;; the script class that derives from OpenSim's runtime base class ;; for script instances.
+		;;
+		;; Its primary purpose is debuging LibLSLCC's code generation ;; via client uploaded scripts compiled in server side mode from LSLCCEditor.
+		;;
+		;; It defaults to 'true' which is the normal behavior for CSharp uploads ;; while using the old compiler.
+		;;
+		;  CreateClassWrapperForCSharpScripts = true

+		;; Same idea as CreateClassWrapperForCSharpScripts
+		;; Except this applies to when Visual Basic scripts are uploaded ;; from the client.
+		;;
+		;  CreateClassWrapperForVBScripts = true